-Europe holds low-key VE Day commemorations due to virus
+Europe holds low-key V-E Day commemorations due to virus

 GERMANY

-Although VE Day is a very different occasion in Germany, it’s considered a day of liberation too.
+Although V-E Day is a very different occasion in Germany, it’s considered a day of liberation too.

 German Chancellor Angela Merkel and other top officials laid wreaths at the memorial to victims of war and violence in Berlin, standing in silence as a trumpet played on an empty Unter den Linden boulevard.